- Search The Registry

 The case was presided over by Waring, but by all accounts, the trial was a travesty.
 The local United States Attorney charged with handling the case failed to interview anyone except the bus driver, a decision that Waring believed was a gross dereliction of duty.
 The behavior of the defense was no better.
 The defense attorney at one point told the jury that "if you rule against Shull, then let this South Carolina secede again" and he later shouted racial epithets at Woodard.
 The jury found Shull not guilty on all charges.
 Waring would later write of his disgust of the way the case was handled commenting, "I was shocked by the hypocrisy of my government...in submitting that disgraceful case..."

-In several other cases he ruled in favor of those who had challenged racist practices of the time.
+In several other cases, he ruled in favor of those who had challenged racist practices of the time.
 In Duvall v.
 School Board, he ruled that equal pay must be guaranteed for otherwise equally qualified schoolteachers, regardless of their race.
 That ruling was made from the bench, so there is no written opinion.
 However, Waring referred to his earlier decision when he decided a related case in 1947, Thompson v.
 Gibbes.
-In his 1946 ruling he held that "a Black resident of South Carolina was entitled to the same opportunity and facilities afforded to white residents for obtaining a legal education by and in the state" and gave the state of South Carolina three options: that the University of South Carolina admit the plaintiff John H. Wrighten, that the state open a Black law school or that the white law school at USC be closed.
+In his 1946 ruling, he held that "a Black resident of South Carolina was entitled to the same opportunity and facilities afforded to white residents for obtaining a legal education by and in the state" and gave the state of South Carolina three options: that the University of South Carolina admits the plaintiff John H. Wrighten, that the state opens a Black law school or that the white law school at USC be closed.

 His ruling was not novel, but merely in accordance with the United States Supreme Court's 1938 decision in Missouri ex rel.
 Gaines v.
 Canada.
 Rather than integrate the University of South Carolina or close it down, the South Carolina General Assembly] authorized the establishment of a law school at South Carolina State, South Carolina State University School of Law.
 Waring opened the all-white Democratic Primary in South Carolina with his rulings in Elmore v.
 Rice and Brown v.
 Baskin.